Student Assistants, Interns, and Volunteers

 The WLA rarely accepts new applicants for summer-only work.
 Summer positions are not guaranteed and are only offered as funding is available.
 Summer work is first offered to current academic year workers, and then those who have been employed by the WLA in the past (ie. for a project/grant).
 Current/recently graduated MA and PhD students are eligible.
 Recently graduated undergrads may be considered.
 The duration of summer work is typically four weeks - the week of commencement through early June.
 Information on summer work is typically available sometime in April.
 For more information, please contact us at: WLArchives@LUC.edu.

 The WLA welcomes the opportunity to work in structured and supervised internships with undergraduate students from Loyola.
 The internships are based in the archives, typically working with original primary sources material in small-to-moderately sized processing projects.
 However, we also have several ongoing special projects that the intern is encouraged and welcomed to assist with.

 Each internship can be catered to meet the needs of the student's educational and experiential goals/skills.
 Additionally, each intern can receive on-the-job training in archival best practices related to appraisal, collection management, legal issues, preservation, arrangement and description, reference, and outreach.

 Typically, one intern is accepted per semester (Fall/Spring).
 The WLA does not offer summer internships.
 We especially encourage students majoring in history, anthropology, political science, and women studies & gender studies, but all applicants are welcome.
 The length of each internship varies, though a minimum one semester commitment is strongly preferred.
 All internships are unpaid.
-Applicants are accepted on a rolling basis, but must be sent the semester prior.
+Applicantions are accepted on a rolling basis, but must be sent the semester prior.
 Applications should include a cover letter and resume or CV.
 For more information, please contact us at WLArchives@LUC.edu.

 Samples of Internship Projects: